Kravca/ToDoApp/README.md

  * ToDoCleanUp -> Azure Function
  * SMTP Server -> SendGrid for Microsoft Azure (3rd party)
 ### Database
 One of the easiest and quickest way to migrate on-premise SQL database to Azure is by exporting Data-tier Application '*.bacpac' file and importing it into Azure SQL server.
-This can also be done altogether by using 'Deploy Database to Microsoft Azure SQL Database' wizard.
+This can also be done by using simplified 'Deploy Database to Microsoft Azure SQL Database' wizard in SQL Management Studio.